cs-education/sysbuild/README.md

 Please see the [issue guidelines](CONTRIBUTING.md#using-the-issue-tracker) for helpful information.

 ## Community and Collaboration
 * We have an official public chat room on [Gitter](https://gitter.im/).
-You can use it to chat with the project owners, discuss ideas, and ask for help.
+You can use it to chat with the project team, discuss ideas, and ask for help.
 You can join the chat [here](https://gitter.im/cs-education/sysbuild) (the Gitter badge at the top of this README provides a quick shortcut to the chat room).